• Skip to primary navigation

 • Whisk until well combined

-• Add mixture to the mushrooms
+• Pour mixture into to the mushrooms

 Storage and reheating